walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/05-grid.md

 }
 ```

 Notice in this configuration we're using Selenium Remote (e.g., `new RemoteWebDriver()`) to connect to the grid.
-And we are telling the grid which browser we want to use with `DesiredCapabilities` (e.g., `DesiredCapabilities.SetCapability(CapabilityType.BrowserName, "firefox");`).
+And we are telling the grid which browser we want to use with a browser options object (e.g., `var Options = new FirefoxOptions()`).
+We then pass this on to the `RemoteWebDriver` and convert it to desired capabilities (e.g., `Options.ToCapabilities()`).

-You can see a full list of the available Selenium `Capabilities` options [here](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities).

 ## Expected Behavior

-After standing up your own grid, when you save this file and run it (e.g., `nunit3-console.exe .\Grid.sln` from the command-line) here is what will happen:
+After standing up your own grid, when you save this file and run it (e.g., `dotnet test` from the command-line) here is what will happen:

 + Connect to the Grid Hub
 + Hub determines which node has the necessary browser/platform combination